-Strata for the Antarctic toothfish length and age frequency data were determined using tree-based regression (a post-stratification method) (Hanchet et al 2013).
-The analysis used the median length of fish in each longline set, and the explanatory variables SSRU and depth.
+Strata for the Antarctic toothfish length and age frequency data were determined after split into four strata based on area, N70, S70, SRZ and Other (areas now part of the General Protection Zone (GPZ) or the Krill Research Zone (KRZ)).
 On average, about 500 Antarctic toothfish otoliths collected by observers were selected for ageing each year, and used to construct annual area-specific age-length keys (ALKs) for the Ross Sea region.
-In the Ross Sea, ALKs for each sex were applied to the shelf/slope fisheries and the north fishery separately.
-The ALKs were applied to the scaled length-frequency distributions for each year to produce annual catch-at-age distributions (Devine et al 2019).
+In the Ross Sea, ALKs for each sex were applied to the fisheries defined above separately.
+The ALKs were applied to the scaled length-frequency distributions for each year to produce annual catch-at-age distributions (Grüss et al 2021a).
 In the Amundsen Sea region (SSRU 88.2C-H) fishery, otoliths were only available from the New Zealand fleet, which did not fish there every year.
-Therefore, for this fishery a single ALK for each sex using otolith ages from all available years was used to construct annual age frequencies for SSRU 88.2H, and SSRU 88.2C-G fisheries separately.
+Therefore, for this fishery, a single ALK for each sex using otolith ages from all available years was used to construct annual age frequencies for SSRU 88.2H, and SSRU 88.2C-G fisheries separately.